geodesign/django-raster/docs/algebra.rst

 Using specific bands
 ^^^^^^^^^^^^^^^^^^^^
-By default, the algebra endpoint uses the first band in each layer specified.
-To select specific bands to evaluate on, the band can be specified as By default, the first band is used for calculations on the raster algebra endpoint.
-To specify a specific band the syntax is ``'variable:band'``, where variable is the name of the variable, and band is the band index.
+By default, the algebra and rgb endpoints use the first band in each layer specified.
+To use a specific band, use a ``'variable:band'`` syntax, where variable is the name of the variable, and band is the band index.
 For example ``{'a:3': 23}`` would match band 3 of the :class:`RasterLayer` with the id ``23`` to the variable name ``a``.